fish-shell/fish-shell/doc_src/tutorial.rst

 ::

-    if command -sq fish; and grep fish /etc/shells echo fish is installed and configured
+    if command -sq ghoti; and grep ghoti /etc/shells echo ghoti is installed and configured
     end

 For even more complex conditions, use :doc:`begin <cmds/begin>` and :doc:`end <cmds/end>` to group parts of them.